-ADVISING AND COUNSELING
+ADVISING

-Individuals may find advising and counseling services helpful as they make decisions and formulate plans in various phases of their academic career.
-EACC honors the value and dignity of each individual; therefore, advising and counseling is provided to help each student realize his or her full potential.
-Advisors/Counselors and Success Coaches can assist students with exploring and declaring a program of study or a major, gathering information on transfer opportunities and college visits, career planning, skills to ease the adjustment to college and the balancing of school, work, and other commitments.
+Individuals may find advising services helpful as they make decisions and formulate plans in various phases of their academic career.
+EACC honors the value and dignity of each individual; therefore, advising is provided to help each student realize his or her full potential.
+Advisors can assist students with exploring and declaring a program of study or a major, gathering information on transfer opportunities and college visits, career planning, skills to ease the adjustment to college and the balancing of school, work, and other commitments.
 Student Services staff can provide:

-- 1. Academic advising to establish trust and cultivate longterm advisor-advisee relationships.
+- Academic advising to establish trust and cultivate longterm advisor-advisee relationships.
 Students can expect to receive advising that encompasses exploration of life goals; exploration of vocational goals; program and course choices; and scheduling courses. - 2.
-Career counseling to explore possible career directions, occupational information, and self-appraisal of interest, personality and abilities.
-Career counseling offers students individual instruction and consultation on a variety of topics, including career planning, job search strategies, resumé writing, interviewing, and workplace success.
-Computer programs such as the ONET are available to students to assist with career exploration.
-These services are located in the Student Services Complex. - 3.
+Career advising to explore possible career directions, occupational information, and self-appraisal of interest, personality and abilities.
+Career advising offers students individual instruction and consultation on a variety of topics, including career planning, job search strategies, resumé writing, interviewing, and workplace success.
+Computer programs such as the Focus 2 Careers are available to students to assist with career exploration.
+These services are located in the Welcome Center. - 3.
 Confidential counseling sessions to assist students in managing the academic environment and dealing with issues which can hinder their academic progress.

-EACC strives to meet various needs of students through counseling and referrals when appropriate.
+EACC strives to meet various needs of students through advising and referrals when appropriate.